Table of Contents

 - Beautiful design

 - Ample and fast strorage

 - Included gaming keyboard and mouse

 CPU: AMD Ryzen 5 2600 6-Core 3.4 GHz | GPU: NVIDIA GeForce GTX 1660 6GB | RAM: 8GB DDR4 | Storage: 500G SSD

-If you’re the kind of person that wants to play the lastest games at 1080p or 1440p, than the SkyTech Blaze II may be just right for you.
+If you’re the kind of person that wants to play the latest games at 1080p or 1440p, then the SkyTech Blaze II may be just right for you.
 It has a very good GTX 1660 graphics card with 6GB of VRAM.
 This powerful yet cheap gaming PC also has AMD’s Ryzen 2600 processor, with 6 cores, 12 threads and a base frequency of 3.4GHz, which turbos up to 3.9GHz.
 Which are all impressive numbers for the fairly low price of this PC.

 The rest of the build is more or less what you would expect – 8GB of RAM is the standard nowadays, however a 500GB SSD is included for ample and fast storage.
 Simply put, this is a very good budget gaming PC for its price.

 - 3000MHz RAM